Andy Warhol commissioned to create his first and only public art piece

 Why was the mural destroyed?

-A few days after the mural was installed, it was covered up with silver paint a few days before the fair opened to the public as per the decision of the organizers of the show.
+A few days after the mural was installed, it was covered up with silver paint a few days before the fair opened to the public as per the organizers’ decision.
 Art lovers claim that the mural was painted over because 9 of the ten names included were criminals from New York.
 The governor at that time did not deem it fit to have the mural on the façade of the pavilion building because it was one of the tallest buildings in New York at that time.
 Additionally, having that kind of publicity would have destroyed the governor’s chances of being re-elected.
 According to others, a mural of that nature was inappropriate to have at a family-friendly fair.

 Images